 Zolpidem’s main therapeutic use is the treatment of insomnia and it is typically prescribed as a short-acting hypnotic alternative to benzodiazepines

 .
 Zolpidem is in the class of imidazopyridines which potentiate gamma-amino butyric acid (GABA).
 Zolpidem works quickly (usually within 15 minutes) to bind to GABAA receptors at the same location as benzodiazepines but more selectively.
 However due to its short half-life

 , immediate release forms of Zolpidem can fail to be adequate to maintain sleep for a full night.

 [top]Ways of Administration

-Zolpidem can be administered in several different ways.
-Two oral administrations one regular and one extended release version (Ambien and Ambien CR).
-Edluar and Intermezzo which are to be taken sublingually and come in sealed blister packs.
-And Zopimist which is an oral spray to applied into the mouth and over the tongue.
-The medication is to be taken as needed and not more than once per night.
-Food taken with Zolpidem may inhibit the speed and effectiveness of the drug.
+Zolpidem can be administered several ways but is standardly prescribed in oral formulation, either a regular instant release or an extended release formulation (Eg. Ambien and Ambien CR).
+Other formulations include sublingual tablets (Edluar and Intermezzo) which are taken by placing them under the tongue and letting them melt and an oral spray (Zopimis) which is applied into the mouth and over the tongue.
+Zolpidem is to be taken as needed and not more than once per night.
+Food taken with Zolpidem may inhibit the speed and effectiveness of the drug

 [top]Effects of Zolpidem